Examples of Possible Careers*

 - 1

-CHEM 30482 is highly recommended as an additional course for those students planning to take the Medical College Admission Test (MCAT).
+CHEM 30482 is highly recommended as an additional course for students planning to take the Medical College Admission Test (MCAT).

 Graduation Requirements